Basic quantum subroutines: finding multiple marked elements and summing numbers: Introduction

 We remark that faster mean estimation algorithms have been developed for example for random variables with a small variance $\sigma^2$.
 Indeed, the current state of the art obtains a multiplicative $\delta$-approximation, with probability $\geq 1-\rho$, using $\bigOt{\parens{\frac{\sigma}{\delta\mu} + \frac{1}{\sqrt{\delta \mu}}} \log(1/\rho)}$ quantum queries in expectation~\cite{hamoudi:QuantumSubGaussianMean2021,kothari:source}.\footnote{In \cite[Proposition~6.4]{hamoudi:QuantumSubGaussianMean2021}, a matching (up to log-factors) lower bound is shown for Bernoulli random variables.
-We remark that our algorithm does not break that lower bound since we parameterize the problem differently: the complexity of our algorithm depends also on the size of the support of the distribution.} For comparison, we mention that $\sigma \leq \sqrt{\mu(1-\mu)}$ always holds, and when given binary access to the $v_i$, one may additionally assume (after maximum-finding and rescaling) that $\mu \in [1/n,1]$.
+We remark that our algorithm does not break that lower bound since we parameterize the problem differently: the complexity of our algorithm depends also on the size of the support of the distribution.} For comparison, we mention that $\sigma \leq \sqrt{\mu(1-\mu)}$ always holds, and when given binary access to the $v_i$, one may additionally assume (after maximum-finding and rescaling) that $\mu \in [1/N,1]$. {The second term in the complexity is then at most $\sqrt{N/\delta} \log(1/\rho)$ (i.e.~at most our bound when we ignore the $\rho$-dependence).
+The first term, however, is larger than our complexity if and only if $\delta N \leq (\sigma/\mu)^2$ (again ignoring $\rho$).
+Our algorithm thus improves over prior mean estimation algorithms when the support is relatively small: when $\delta N$ is at most $(\sigma/\mu)^2$.}

 \paragraph{Approximate counting algorithms.}